Field Law Announces Southern Alberta Winners of its 7th Annual Community Fund Program

 Calgary Women's Emergency Shelter - Caring Dads for Healthy Safe Kids - $10,000

 The Caring Dads Program aims to help children in homes with family violence and abuse by encouraging fathers to make healthier choices.
-It will help men become aware of why they choose abusive behaviour, increase their awareness and application of child-centered fathering, and promote respectful co-parenting with children's mothers regardless of the status of their relationships.
+It will help men become aware of why they choose abusive behaviour, increase their awareness and application of child-centred fathering, and promote respectful co-parenting with children's mothers regardless of the status of their relationships.
 It is an evidence- based counseling model designed from the premise that violence against women and violence against children are intricately intertwined, and that these two issues both can and should be addressed together.

 SOUTHERN ALBERTA FUNDING RECIPIENTS: